Add an Endorsement

 *For more information about transcript review and other related licensing questions, contact the Vermont Agency of Education’s Educator Licensing Division at 802-828-3440 or [email protected]

-View the competency map for health education courses.
-As noted in the matrix, several competencies (e.g., first aid certification, practicum, Praxis) must be met outside the VT-HEC course sequence.
+View this transcript review worksheet that illustrates how VT-HEC health education coursework is aligned with the Vermont health endorsement competencies.
+Please note that some competencies (e.g., first aid certification, practicum, Praxis) must be met outside the VT-HEC course sequence.

 Program Timeline + Course Descriptions

 The 18-credit sequence of graduate level courses can be completed in two years.
 Some students may not need to take the entire course sequence.
-For more information, see Application and Program Requirements above.
+For more information, see Program Requirements above.

 This participatory, project-based course will provide teachers with the knowledge and skills to deliver an effective standards-based sexuality education curriculum, instruction, and assessment.
 Vermont’s focus on proficiency-based learning and teaching in a health education classroom will be addressed.
 Coursework will allow students the opportunity to explore a broad perspective on sexuality education, including what research indicates is effective, adolescent brain development, cross-cultural sexual expression and behavior, attitudes and social norms, barriers to change, and communication skills all within the context of positive, healthy sexuality.